Daily declaration - Mercy

 The Mercy Declaration (daily reminder of the "big idea")

 We see ourselves in Christ as mercy agents.
-We will live this day in SYNC with the intentions of our High Priest, Jesus, when he presented his blood on our behalf in the Temple of heaven.
+We will live this day in SYNC with the intentions of our High Priest, Jesus, when he presented his own lifeblood to God the Father on our behalf.